ManudattaG/terraform-aws-ecs-fargate/README.md

 # Sets up Terraform to run
 $ terraform init

+# Sets up resource plan before applying
+$ terraform plan

 # Executes the Terraform run
 $ terraform apply
 ```

-We can proceed to run ```terraform plan``` which will give us an overview of how our infrastructure is going to be provisioned before actually being provisioned.
+We can proceed to run ```terraform plan``` which will give us an overview of how the infrastructure is going to be provisioned before actually being provisioned.

-On successful execution of ```terraform plan```, we can finally execute our provision plan by running ```terraform apply```.
+On successful execution of ```terraform plan```, we can finally execute the provision plan by running ```terraform apply```.

-Once ```terraform apply``` is complete, all the resources would have been created, and should be accessible via the URL provided by our Application Load Balancer.
+Once ```terraform apply``` is complete, all the resources would have been created, and should be accessible via the URL provided by the Application Load Balancer.

 [fargate]: https://aws.amazon.com/fargate/